-With a typical metal clashing and banging to the rhythem of deafning fast beat music, making kottu is a roadside spectale at night in the island nation of Sri Lanka!
+With a typical metal clashing and banging to the rhythem of deafening fast beat music, making kottu is a roadside spectale at night in Sri Lanka!

 Kottu, literally means cut rotis, originated from the Southern part of India and found its way to Sri Lanka with a delicious interlude.
 Rather than using a knife to chop rotis into bite-sized pieces, the expert, street-food vendors use two thin metal plates to rhythmically chop them, while giving a little jig.

 When the last of daylight dims down, bright white lights dazzle from the foodstalls, while a circle of onlookers watching in amasement how their portions of Kottu are made in minutes, followed by a a rock and roll dance, cling clang of metals, many ingredients being dropped and then dissappered in shreds!
 Finally, a heap of steaming kottu on a plate is offered in no time and while you are digging a fork between a combination of soft flakes of roti, glistering pieces of meat and shreds of veggies, involuntarily, your legs will dance to the irresistable music aired to the wee hours of night.